OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/use_cases/USE_CASES_4.md

 ```

 #### Specific Requirement: Long Term Data
-We want here to be able to display a curve, like the one produce by a barograph, like this one:
+We want here to be able to display a curve, like the one produced by a barograph, like this one:

 ![Barograph](../doc_resources/barograph.png)

 It displays data on one week (or more).
 We would need some server-side component to store those data,
 and restore them on demand.
+As the server (mux) is running 24x7, that should not be a problem.
 V1 available.
 See in the `yaml` file.